 - Paddock Road Surgery, Harleston

 4. Can I get a Covid Vaccine at my local pharmacy?

-As more pharmacies join the local programme in the coming weeks we will update the news section of our website.
+As more pharmacies join the local programme in the coming weeks, and as new vaccination sites go live, we will update the news section of our website.

 Can I buy a Covid Vaccine privately?

 The pharmacies offering COVID-19 vaccinations are part of the national NHS vaccination programme and the vaccines are provided free on the NHS.

 Unlike the flu jab, you cannot currently pay for a COVID vaccination at pharmacies.